 Generally speaking, both federal and private student loans are disbursed directly to the school to pay for things like tuition, fees, and room and board.
 Continue reading for additional clarification and guidance on federal and private student loans.

 Student loans are designed to help college students absorb the many costs of postsecondary education.

-The average price of tuition and fees for the 2020-21 school year was $10,600 for an in-state student at a public college and nearly $37,700 for a private college student.
-The total annual cost of attendance ranged from nearly $27,000 at public colleges (in-state rate) to $55,000 at private colleges on average.
+The average price of tuition and fees for the 2022-22 school year was $10,740 for an in-state student at a public college and nearly $38,070 for a private college student, according to data collected by the College Board.

 So borrowing becomes the normal route.
-Student loans are most often used to cover:
+Student loans be used to cover expenses such as:

 • Tuition and fees